88lex/sasync/README.md

 Run the script with this syntax "./sasync set.tv" to cycle rclone sync for each source-destination pair and each block of SAs in your set.* file.

-You can run rclone copy rather than sync by using the -c flag.  e.g. "./sasync -c set.tv"
+You can run rclone copy rather than sync by using the -c flag.  e.g. "./sasync -c set.tv".
+I also added 'sacopy' to the repo, which just runs this line.

 Each sync set can have an unlimited number of sync pairs.